 The huts in the Snowy Mountains can play an important role in safety and survival.
 They can also be good places to prepare meals and socialise when camping nearby.
 The huts are very basic heritage structures, are generally very small and cannot be booked.
-Under the mountain code, no one can claim exclusive use of a hut - all huts are open to all comers.
+Under the mountain code, no one can claim exclusive use of a hut - all huts are open to all comers, no matter how crowded.

 club is the official caretaker of Four Mile Hut.

 Four Mile Hut (also known as Hughes Hut) is located about 5Km south south east of Selwyns Quarry, and is an easy ski or walk from there, or 7Km from Kiandra.
 The hut is easy to find in an open plain, unless buried by snow.

 The area around the hut is a delightful camping spot with the hut providing shelter if the weather turns bad, with a table to eat on and room for 2 to sleep on the floor or bench.
 It is a very popular ski destination, and has saved the lives of a number of people over the years.
 However, skiers should be aware that it is very small, and cannot be relied on for shelter.
 If you intend to be out overnight, you must take a tent.

 Four Mile Hut was destroyed in the bushfires of January 2020 - a tragic loss of important heritage.
 National Parks are currently considering whether to build a replacement hut.

 The hut was built by Robert Hughes in 1937.
 He mostly used it in the non-winter months, as a base for gold fossicking, fishing and rabbiting.